What is Lyme Disease?

 Although treatment approaches for patients with late-stage LD have become a matter of considerable debate, many physicians and the Infectious Disease Society of America recognize that, in some cases, several courses of either oral or IV (depending on the symptoms presented) antibiotic treatment may be indicated.
 However, long-term IV treatment courses (longer than the recommended 4-6 weeks) are not usually advised due to adverse side effects.
 While there is some speculation that long-term courses may be more effective than the recommended 4-6 weeks, there is currently no scientific evidence to support this assertion.
 Click here for an article from the New England Journal of Medicine which presents clinical recommendations in the treatment and prevention of early Lyme disease.

-More Treatment Guidelines
+More Information on Treatment Guidelines

 Research and Clinical Studies